abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 in are not truly ours.
 This recognition brings a lightness to the tasks we engage in.
 When we are doing our work projects, we are developing expedient and useful skills but there’s a relinquishing of what we do as well.
-There is not an ownership or claiming of the things we bring into existence.
+There is no ownership or claiming of the things we bring into existence.

 Another teaching that Ajahn Chah would stress over and over was to